PROJECTS

 Horticultural Education

-The Club improves members’ knowledge through horticulture judging, sharing plants, growing tips, and presentation by experts during meetings.
+Our Club improves members' knowledge through horticulture "Show and Tell" and presentations by experts during meetings, in addition to sharing plants and growing tips.
 The Club maintains a membership with the Theodore Payne Foundation.

 State and National Objectives